whackashoe/cprocessing/README.md

 #####Static linking#####

-5. Type "sudo cp objects/libcprocessing.a /usr/local/lib/libcprocessing.a"
+1. Type "sudo cp objects/libcprocessing.a /usr/local/lib/libcprocessing.a"
-6. Your done!
+2. Your done!
 Not too bad, huh?

 #####Dynamic linking#####

-5. cd to objects
-6. Type "gcc -shared -fPIC -o lcprocessing.so.01 *.o" to build shared object 7.Copy .so: "sudo cp lcprocessing.so.01 /usr/local/lib/lcprocessing.so.0.1" 8.Link copy to version "cd /usr/local/lib && sudo ln lcprocessing.so.0.1 lcprocessing.so"
-9. Type "sudo ldconfig" to update dynamic linking and you're good to go!
+1. Just run ./install.sh and it will take care of it for you.

 ## Windows: